Eugene Genovese: Roll, Jordan, Roll

 In his best-known book, Roll, Jordan, Roll: The World the Slaves Made (1974), Genovese examined the society of the slaves.
 This book won the Bancroft Prize in 1975.
 Genovese viewed the antebellum South as a closed and organically united paternalist society that exploited and attempted to dehumanize the slaves.
 Genovese paid close attention to the role of religion as a form of resistance in the daily life of the slaves, because slaves used it to claim a sense of humanity.
 He redefined resistance to slavery as all efforts by which slaves rejected their status as slaves, including their religion, music, and the culture they built, as well as work slowdowns, periodic disappearances, and escapes and open rebellions.
+Genovese applied Antonio Gramsci's theory of cultural hegemony to the slave South, as well as to Caribbean case studies.